-Chewy founder Ryan Cohen on its fast-approaching IPO: “It’s like seeing my baby graduate” – TechCrunch
+Chewy founder Ryan Cohen on its fast-approaching IPO: ‘It’s like seeing my baby graduate’ – TechCrunch

 RC: It was very fast.
 From the time I had a conversation with Raymond [Svider, the executive chairman of PetSmart] to the time he gave us a term sheet — and I was looking for an all-cash deal — the entire thing happened in 30 days, on our terms.
 We weren’t going to go and open up the kimono unless we got comfortable, and we were comfortable with the entire transaction.

-TC: You stayed on for bit, though I gather you weren’t locked up.
+TC: You stayed on for bit.
+Were you locked up?

 TC: I’m a Chewy customer but I’m not even sure why, except that it’s easy for me to re-order.
 Why do you think I’m a Chewy customer?

 RC: Because Chewy is the best in the business.
 It has the best selection, competitive pricing, fast shipping, excellent customer service and we know the product better than our competitors.
 If you need a weight loss product for your dog, we’ll tell you which to buy.
 All Chewy does is sell pet products, and that’s a big differentiator.

-E-commerce can feel like a series of faceless transactions; we wanted to recreate that feeling I use to enjoy at the pet store, shopping with a pet parent who I trusted.
-And we did that at scale, which is hard but we stayed focused.
+E-commerce can feel like a series of faceless transactions; we wanted to recreate that feeling I used to enjoy at the pet store, shopping with a pet parent I trusted.
+And we did that at scale, which is hard, but we stayed focused.

 TC: How are you feeling about the IPO?